Frequently Asked Questions

-If you receive online verification that your new ACT score is 27 or higher, or that your SAT score is now 1210 (old scoring) or 1280 (new scoring) or higher, and your desired competition deadline has passed, you still can register for the scholarship competition by calling the Admissions office and registering over the phone.
+If you receive online verification that your new ACT score is 27 or higher, or that your SAT score is now 1210 (old scoring) or 1280 (new scoring) or higher, and your desired competition registration deadline has passed, you still can register for the scholarship competition by calling the Admissions office and registering over the phone.
 Bring a printed copy of your verification with you to the competition.
 You eventually will be required to have your test scores officially sent to CMU for verification.
 Keep in mind that by the competition day you must have verifiable proof to CMU that you meet the minimum qualifications.

 I have commitments on the two competition days.
 Is there an alternative day to compete?

 It is to a student's strong advantage to attend one of the two competitions as the opening remarks made at the competition provide context and themes for students to draw from when writing their competition essay.
 In addition, students will have the chance to meet with and hear from Honors staff and students first-hand.
 We do understand that in certain circumstances a student may not be available on either competition date due to major school commitment conflicts (i.e. sport playoffs in which student is a member of the team, performances in which the student has a critical role, etc.).
 In those cases students should contact the CMU Admissions Office to request permission to have the test proctored at their high school via a teacher or guidance counselor.

 If you are writing the competition at a proctored test site your essay and the application must be mailed together in one envelope, with a postmark no later than Novemember 4, 2017 to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.